How to get a job overseas

 Depending on where you want to go (and, of course, the job you want), language skills can make or break your job search.
 In many cases, your job and visa applications won’t even be considered if you can’t demonstrate strong communication skills in the local language.
 Not to mention, your daily life will be a struggle!

 If you’re already picturing your new life once you get your job overseas, it’s time to get prepared.
-It’s never too soon to start building up your language skills – from English to German to French to Spanish, Lingoda’s native-speaking teachers are here to help!
+It’s never too soon to start building up your language skills – from English to German to French to Spanish, Lingoda’s native-level teachers are here to help!
 Take a step toward starting your new life overseas today!